- Medicare enrollment in Maryland surpassed one million people as of April 2018.

 By mid-2020, about 13 percent of people with Medicare in Maryland were enrolled in private plans (mostly Medicare Advantage plans, but also some Medicare Cost plans), while the other 87 percent were enrolled in Original Medicare.
 At that point, total private plan enrollment among Medicare beneficiaries nationwide had grown to 40 percent, but Medicare Advantage enrollment continues to be less popular in Maryland.

 Medicare beneficiaries can switch back and forth from Medicare Advantage to Original Medicare or vice versa each fall during the annual open enrollment period (October 15 through December 7).
-There is also a Medicare Advantage open enrollment period (January 1 to March 31) during which people who are already enrolled in Medicare Advantage plans can switch to a different Medicare Advantage plan or drop their Medicare Advantage plan and enroll in Original Medicare instead.
+There is also a Medicare Advantage open enrollment period (January 1 to March 31) during which people who are already enrolled in Medicare Advantage plans can change to a different Medicare Advantage plan or drop their Medicare Advantage plan and enroll in Original Medicare instead.

 Medigap in Maryland